alanhaugen/alanhaugen.github.io/index.md

 Outside of biology and computer science, I enjoy Games, Music, Drawing, Stories, Mathematics, and playing with my Greenland Dog, Sarek.

-I studied at The Norwegian Institute of Science and Technology - NTNU, I speak English and Norwegian.
+I studied at the Norwegian University of Science and Technology - NTNU, I speak English and Norwegian.

 ## Publications